bogaudio/BogaudioModules/README-prerelease.md

 **Note:** Most of the surface of RANALYZER is its display, and clicking the mouse on the display will trigger the freeze function described in the notes on <a href="analyzer">ANALYZER</a>.
 This may be confusing if you're trying to click and drag on the module to move it.
 To move the module, click near the left edge, for example on the module's name.

 _Polyphony:_ Monophonic.

-#### <a name="vu"></a> VU

-A stereo signal level visualizer/meter.
-The L channel is sent to both displays if if nothing is patched to R.  Inputs to L and R are copied to the L and R outputs.

-_Polyphony:_ Monophonic, but if an input is polyphonic, its channels are summed, and summed value is used to compute the level displayed (independently for the left and right inputs).

 ### <a name="poly"></a> Polyphony Utilities